Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ## Blocks

-The `blocks` property defines an array of items that hold the elements of a pipeline.
+The `blocks` property defines an array of items that holds the elements of a pipeline.
 Each element of that array is called a *block* and can have two
-properties: `name`, which is optional and `task`, which is compulsory.
+properties: `name`, which is optional; and `task`, which is compulsory.

 ### name in blocks

-The `name` property is a Unicode string that assigns a name to a block and is optional.
+The `name` property is a Unicode string that assigns a name to a block.
+This property is optional.

-If you accidentally name two or more `blocks` items with the same name value, you will get an error message similar to the following:
+If you accidentally assign two or more `blocks` items the same name value, you will get an error message similar to the following:

 ``` txt